Formation of "Blanets" from Dust Grains around the Supermassive Black Holes in Galaxies

 \section{Abstract}

-In Wada, Tsukamoto, and Kokubo (2019), we proposed for the first time that a new class of planets, \textit{blanets} (i.e., black hole planets), can be formed around supermassive black holes (SMBHs) in the galactic center.
-Here, we investigate the dust coagulation processes and physical conditions of the blanet formation outside the snowline ($r_{snow} \sim $ several parsecs) in more detail, especially considering the effect of the radial advection of the dust aggregates.
-We found that the viscous $\alpha$-parameter in the turbulent circumnuclear disk should be smaller than 0.04, to prevent the destruction of the aggregates due to collisions.
+In Wada, Tsukamoto, and Kokubo (2019), we proposed for the first time that a new class of planets, \textit{blanets}, can be formed around supermassive black holes (SMBHs) in the galactic center.
+Here, we investigate the dust coagulation processes and physical conditions of the blanet formation outside the snowline ($r_{snow} \sim $ several parsecs) in more detail, especially considering the effect of the {radial drift} of the dust aggregates. {We found that a dimensionless parameter $\alpha = v_t^2/c_s^2$, where $v_t$ is the turbulent velocity and $c_s$ is the sound velocity, describing the turbulent viscosity should be smaller than 0.04 in the circumnuclear disk } to prevent the destruction of the aggregates due to collision.
 The formation timescale of blanets $\tau_{GI}$ at $r_{snow}$ is, $\tau_{GI} \simeq$ 70-80 Myr for $\alpha = 0.01-0.04$ and $M_{BH} = 10^6 M_\odot$.
-The mass of the blanets ranges from $\sim 20 M_E$ to $3000 M_E$ in $r < 4$ pc for $\alpha = 0.02$ ($M_E$ is the Earth mass), which is in contrast with $ 4 M_E-6 M_E$ for the case without the radial advection.
-Our results suggest that \textit{blanets} could be formed around relatively low-luminosity AGNs ($L_{bol} \sim 10^{42}$ erg s$^{-1}$) during their lifetime ($\lesssim 10^8$ yr).
+The mass of the blanets ranges from $\sim 20 M_E$ to $3000 M_E$ in $r < 4$ pc for $\alpha = 0.02$ ($M_E$ is the Earth mass), which is in contrast with $ 4 M_E-6 M_E$ for the case without the {radial drift}.
+Our results suggest that {blanets} could be formed around relatively low-luminosity AGNs ($L_{bol} \sim 10^{42}$ erg s$^{-1}$) during their lifetime ($\lesssim 10^8$ yr).